aposkoub92/ML-air-pollution-detection/README.md

   - Exploratory Data Analysis (EDA)
   - Feature engineering
   - Model training and evaluation
-- `data/` – raw and/or processed data (not included in repo if under license restrictions)
+- `data/` – raw and/or processed data
 - `presentation/` – slides from the project presentation (optional)

 > Note: The **EDA file is the main entry point** to follow the full workflow from data exploration to model evaluation.